shivani1494/urlcrawler/README.md

 These multiple instances can run in parallel and each instance would have parallelism within in allowing for low latency and faster traversals.

 ## Deployment Pipeline

+As the system grows larger, we can think of breaking up the components into smaller microservices (for example- GetStatus, GetResult, CrawlDomainURL Monitoring/Logging).
+Each of these instead of running in VMs or bare-metal can run in docker containers because those are enviornment agnostic, light-weight, faster-deployment.

+Since we could have many instances of the same URLCrawler, we would have lots of docker containers and to manage netowrking/storage/communication-across-components/bootstrapping-the-system/rollbacks/upgrades/loadbalancing-user-traffic we'd rather use container orchestration system for automating application deployment, scaling, and management- so using Kubernetes allow us to manage our docker containers in pods and handle availbility/reliability of the system.

+We can run this entire system in first party data centers or in public cloud which takes away the burden of managing our own hardware.

 ## Further Optimizations/Performance Evaluation